ashley-evans/how-many-buzzwords/README.md

 xargs -n1 -r0a <(find ! -path "*/.aws-sam/*" -name *-template.yml -print0) cfn-lint
 ```

-## Deploy local stack
+## Deploy

-Run the following commands to deploy a development buzzword stack:
+Run the following commands to deploy all buzzword services:
 ```shell
 ./scripts/deploy.sh
 ```

 ## Teardown

-Run the following commands to delete the created stacks, along with their related resources:
+Run the following commands to delete the created services, along with their related resources:
 ```shell
 ./scripts/teardown.sh
 ```